ractodev/ObjectCensoring/README.md

 Add the image(s) you want to use into the `input` folder.
 Be sure to convert the pictures to .jpg-format.

 ### Step 2.
-Compile and run.
+Compile and run `blur_object.py`.
 The program will prompt you to choose an input.
 Enter the image-name in the console excluding the ".jpg".
 *For example: If you want to use a picture called `person_and_dog.jpg` in the input-folder, enter in the console: "person_and_dog".*

 ### Step 3.